Ready To Move Your Business Forward?

 Things to Consider When Applying for a Small Business Loan

 If you’re looking for a business loan and have bad credit, there are several factors that may influence your approval odds as well as the terms of your loan.
-Before applying for a bad credit business loan, here are a few things to consider.

 The Relationship of Personal Credit to Business Loan Approval

 If your business has no credit history, traditional lenders will use your personal credit score to assess overall creditworthiness and eligibility for a small business loan.
 It’s a good idea to work on improving your personal credit score so you’ll have plenty of options when applying for a small business loan.

 The Relationship Between Credit Scores and Interest Rates